 During the fourth quarter of Fiscal Year 2023, the Company performed its annual assessment by electing to perform a quantitative assessment (the "2023 Impairment Test").
 The 2023 Impairment Test was performed using the income approach (or discounted cash flows method) for goodwill, the relief-from-royalty method for indefinite-lived intangible assets and a recoverability analysis for definite-lived intangible assets.
-The estimated fair values of the reporting units, indefinite-lived and definite-lived intangible assets were above their carrying values resulting in no impairment of goodwill, the Company's trade name (indefinite-lived intangible asset) and the Company's customer list (definite-lived intangible asset).
+The estimated fair values of the reporting units and the indefinite-lived intangible assets, and the estimated undiscounted cash flows from the definite-lived intangible assets were above their carrying values resulting in no impairment of goodwill, the Company's trade name (indefinite-lived intangible asset) and the Company's customer list (definite-lived intangible asset).
 The most significant estimates and assumptions inherent in this approach are the preparation of revenue forecasts, selection of royalty and discount rates and a terminal year multiple.
 These assumptions are classified as Level 3 inputs.
 The key assumptions used under the income approach and relief-from-royalty method for the Fiscal Year 2023 Impairment Tests included the following: